Abhisht01/MetaDataSpace/README.md

 ## How we built it

 * Filecoin.
-We store all metadata material in Filecoin  by using "web3.storage".
+We store all metadata in Filecoin  by using "web3.storage".
 * Solidity.
 We implement the  smart contracts with Solidity.
 * MetaMask.
 We  implement the decentralized applications  with MetaMask.
 * React.
 We developed the front end using React。